valhalla/valhalla-docs/isochrones/api-reference.md

-# Isochrones Service API reference
+# Isochrone service API reference

 The Isochrone service provides a computation of areas that are reachable within specified time periods from a location or set of locations.
 Alternatively, isochrones can provide an estimation of the areas that can reach specific locations within specified time periods.
 This is generally valid for pedestrian routes, but for automobile and bicycle routes more work is needed.
 Isochrones are usful for visualizing service regions for specific locations on a map.
 To facilitate visualization, the Isochrone service returns the reachable regions as polygons or lines in GeoJSON.
 GeoJSON is readily ingested and drawn by many mapping applications and easily integrated into Web maps.